fortrabbit/interview-task-php/README.md

 ## Task

-- Create a stand-alone PHP CLI that provides a list of all composer packages of type `craft-plugin`.
+- Create a stand-alone PHP CLI tool that provides a list of all composer packages of type `craft-plugin`.
-- Output the data as a table or to a `json`file, see definition below.
+- Output the data as a table or to a `json` file, see definition below.
 - Create a GitHub repo that contains the code.
 - Write a `README.md` that explains the tool.